Terradue/doc-ellip/source/solutions/workflows/quick-start/parameters.rst

   ciop-run node_expression

-* Check the output of the application by copying the Tracking URL from the *ciop-run* command, and paste it in a browser (see :doc:`make a robust workflow and debug it <debug>`).
+* Check the output of the application by copying the Tracking URL from the *ciop-run* command, and paste it in a browser (see :doc:`Exercise 2: make a robust workflow and debug it <debug>`).
 You will see an output similar to:

 .. figure:: includes/parameters/gui1.png
      :scale: 55 %